astro-informatics/s2fft/README.md

 `S2FFT` is a JAX package for computing Fourier transforms on the sphere and rotation group.
-It leverages autodiff to provide differentiable transforms, which are also deployable on modern hardware accelerators (e.g. GPUs and TPUs).
+It leverages autodiff to provide differentiable transforms, which are also deployable on hardware accelerators (e.g. GPUs and TPUs).

 More specifically, `S2FFT` provides support for spin spherical harmonic